ignithor/ARP_assignments/README.md

 They are all launch by the master process

-For the first assignment, all the files are written in C.
+For the first assignment, all the files are written in C. And we compile using cmake with `CMakeLists.txt` files

 #### Server